 - 1. Start the Setup Utility program.
-See "Starting the Setup Utility program" on page 67. - 2.
+See "Starting the Setup Utility program" on page 63. - 2.
 From the main interface, select Exit → OS Optimized Defaults and press Enter. - 3.
-Depending on the operating system to be installed, do one of the following: - To install the Windows 10 (64-bit) operating system, select Enabled and press Enter. - To install an operating system other than Windows 10 (64-bit), select Disabled and press Enter. - 4.
+Depending on the operating system to be installed, do one of the following: - To install the Windows operating system, select Enabled and press Enter. - To install an operating system other than Windows operating system, select Disabled and press Enter. - 4.
 Select Yes in the window displayed and press Enter to confirm your selection. - 5.
 To save settings and exit the Setup Utility program, press F10 or Fn+F10 (depending on the keyboard settings).
 Then, select Yes in the window displayed, and press Enter.